spotlessmind1975/minirpg/docs/monsters.md

 ![Boa](monster_boa.jpg)

 The boa, also called the red-tailed boa or the common boa, is a species of large, non-venomous, heavy-bodied snake that is frequently kept and bred in captivity.
-The boa constrictor is a member of the family Boidae, found in tropical North, Central, and South America, as well as some islands in the Caribbean.
 Boa constrictors are ambush predators, so often lie in wait for an appropriate prey to come along, when they attack.
 However, they have also been known to actively hunt, particularly in regions with a low concentration of suitable prey, and this behavior generally occurs at night.
 The boa first strikes at the prey, grabbing it with its teeth; it then proceeds to constrict the prey until death before consuming it whole.

 *This article uses material from the Wikipedia article <a href="https://en.wikipedia.org/wiki/Boa_constrictor">Boa constrictor</a>, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.*